Learn About Leprosy

-- 3 to 4 million people have disabilities as a result of leprosy.
+- Four million people have disabilities as a result of leprosy.

 - Approximately 10% of these new cases are in children.

-- India, Brazil and Indonesia reported the most new cases of leprosy in 2012.
+- India, Brazil and Indonesia accounted for 80% of new leprosy cases in 2017.

-Leprosy and Buruli ulcer persist in the poorest and most marginalized communities around the globe.
-These two, related diseases can both cause crippling disabilities.
+Leprosy persists in the poorest and most marginalized communities around the globe.
+If left untreated it can cause crippling disabilities.
 And affected people often face difficult lives of shame and isolation.

 Join us in our mission to cure and care for children and adults suffering from leprosy and related diseases.
-Donate now.
+Donate now to stop the suffering.